getsentry/ingest-load-tester/README.md

 ### Configuration

-The load tester can be run both against the Fake Sentry Server and against a full Relay-Sentry chain.
+The load tester is run against a full Relay-Sentry chain.

 Configuration is split across two files: